Writing SEO headlines that not only get you to the first page of Google, but also get clicked is a fine art.

 Tools That Can Help You Create Strong Headlines

-Here are some of the tools that I have found to be really helpful in crafting strong headlines:
+Many tools can help you with this, I recommend SEMrush for SEO keyword research and tracking to my clients, but here are more tools that I have found to be really helpful in crafting strong headlines:

 1. Soovle – Keyword Finder